 Let’s go back to our “person”.
 Say you wanted to create several people, all three with the same properties (name, age, address) and methods (eating a steak).
 We would need to be able to easily describe a “person” with all their basic properties and methods multiple times over in a concise and efficient way.

-In OOP each class is designed and programmed to accomplish one, and only one, thing.
+In object-oriented programming each class is designed and programmed to accomplish one, and only one, thing.
 This is incredibly important, as doing so makes it possible to define subclasses of objects that share some or all of the main class characteristics.

 This ability to hand down select properties and methods is known as inheritance and cuts to the heart of why OOP is so powerful: it not only speeds up program development, but also means that the defined subclass object is always valid (if the class works and is consistent, then the subclass will inherit its consistency).
 Nice!

-OOP is just one of a handful of programming paradigms, each with their own strengths and weaknesses.
-Quite a few programming languages even use a mixture of these paradigms to express themselves and interact with data.
+Object-oriented programming is just one of a handful of programming paradigms, each with their own strengths and weaknesses.
+Quite a few of the more popular programming languages even use a mixture of these paradigms to express themselves and interact with data.

-Always remember that while a language built around OOP might be the right tool for one situation, another paradigm might work better in another.
+Always remember that while a language built around object-oriented programming might be the right tool for one situation, another paradigm might work better in another.
 Take some time to understand the approach behind each of these paradigms—it will help you grasp the basic makeup of both the programs you use and the code you write.